daktari01/the_dojo/README.md

 However, if by the time the person was added, either all rooms were full, or no room had been created, the person(s) added will not be allocated rooms.

 __Examples__
-    a. `print_unallocated`
+1. `print_unallocated`
     The above command prints to the screen all people who have not been allocated rooms.
-    b. `print_allocations -o`
+2. `print_allocations -o`
     The above command prints to a text file all people who have not been allocated rooms.
     The file can be found at `./files/unallocated.txt`

 ### How To Contribute